Skip to main content

 What can be done to rectify these accessibility issues

-Our small but mighty team ourselves have tackled this problem, enabling users of assistive technology to fluently book tickets for events online.
+Our small but mighty team has tackled this problem, enabling users of assistive technology to fluently book tickets for events online.
 So, there’s really no excuse for not providing an equal digital experience.
 Then, anyone who still needs to use the phone to book will also be able to do so with ease, as a large number of users would certainly opt for the digital route.

 In turn, giving freedom and independence so that everyone can experience the joy that live entertainment brings.